Board Rule 9.3.1: Temporary Changes on Continuing Education Requirements

 International Association for Continuing Education and Training (IACET) approved providers,

 technical societies and associations recognized at a national level, or

-Web-based course offerings provided by other types of providers may constitute no more than one-fourth of the biennial education requirement that is six ACE hours or seven and one-half ECE hours.
+Web-based course offerings provided by other types of providers may constitute no more than one-fourth of the biennial education requirement that is six hours for architects or seven and one-half hours for professional engineers.

-Rule 18.104.22.168 clarifies that web-based course offerings led by an instructor that enables both the instructor and attendees to give, receive, and discuss information in real time is not restricted under Rule 9.3.1.
+Rule 126.96.36.199 clarifies that web-based course offerings led by an instructor that enables both the instructor and attendees to give, receive, and discuss information in real-time is not restricted under Rule 9.3.1.

 The Board’s conclusion was to limit the amount of certain web-based credits allowed toward the required 24 actual hours of architecture- or 30 actual hours of engineering-related learning.
 Simply put, they will be considered under the self-reporting guidelines defined in the handbook and limited to 25% of the total required hours for an architect (six hours) or professional engineer (seven and one-half hours) in a two-year-biennial renewal period.